jehartzog/jehartzog.github.io/_posts/2017-03-01-isomorphic-logging-with-meteor-and-slack.markdown

   }),
 ];

+// We use a re-writer here to attach more detailed user information for all logs events, if available const addUserInfo = (level, msg, meta) => {
+  const newMeta = { ...meta };

+  try {
+    // If we are inside a pub/method/client code where Meteor.user() works and have a profile, log the info const user = Meteor.user();
+    if (user && user.profile) {
+      newMeta.userInfo = {
+        name: user.profile.name,
+        id: user._id,
+        role: Roles.getRolesForUser(user._id),
+      };

+      // If we don't already have connection info but have user status using 'mizzao/meteor-user-status', use that info if (newMeta.ip == null && user.status && user.status.lastLogin) {
+        newMeta.ip = user.status.lastLogin.ipAddr;
+        newMeta.userAgent = UserAgent.parse(user.status.lastLogin.userAgent).toString();
+      }
+    }
+  } catch (e) {
+    // Do nothing, Meteor will throw an error cause we tried to call Meteor.user() outside of a method or pub
+    // on server.
+  }

+  return newMeta;
+};

 // We are declaring 'logger' as a global variable to the entire server application logger = new winston.Logger({
   transports,
+  rewriters: [addUserInfo],
   exitOnError: false,
 });
 ```